Comparing Meditation Techniques

 Many meditation techniques are available today.
 Contrary to common belief there are distinct differences between techniques, such as the effort involved, their impact on the brain, and whether or not they result in verifiable benefits.

-A study published in the journal Consciousness and Cognition identified the following three meditation categories, based on measured brain wave differences:
+A study by the Mayo Clinic identified the following three categories of meditations, based on measured brain wave difference:

 - Concentration or focus: Zen, Vipassana, etc.